Jana-Marie/USB-PD-Firmware/README.md

   with the ability to control whether the output is enabled or disabled.
 * User can easily read a power supply's advertised capabilities while in Setup mode.
+* Firmware upgrades are easily possible via Setup mode and the microcontroller's built-in DfuSe bootloader.

 ## Prerequisites